nha/boot-uglify/README.md

  }
 ```

-Future :
+# As a library

+Minifying functions that operate on strings and files are exposed:

+# Why ?

+I found out that applying UglifyJS2 on my library compiled with :advanced mode of the google closure compiler did yield a size improvement.

+# Contributing

+Any contribution is very welcome.
+See the aims section below or issues.

+Proposed workflow:
+- find/make a project that created js files and add the boot integration as described above (ie. use the library)
+- clone this repository
+- change the version to version-SNAPSHOT or something like this in both this repository and your project
+- in this repository, run : `boot dev`
+- in your project, run whatever command produces the JS files (note that show -f can be convenient): `boot production show -f build show -f` or `boot dev uglify-js`

+# Aims

+Steps (roughly in that order):

-- support source maps (UglifyJS supports it already)
+- [ ] support source maps (UglifyJS supports it already)
+- [ ] make it faster for big files (maybe use uglify-node)
-- benchmark output sizes versus the google closure compiler when gzipped on a variety of projects
+- [ ] benchmark output sizes versus the google closure compiler when gzipped on a variety of projects.
+- [ ] minify JS files with different compressors (yui/google-closure/rollup etc.) and see if chaining them yields better results (after gzipping).
+- [ ] minify CSS files as well - http://goalsmashers.github.io/css-minification-benchmark/
+- [ ] minify HTML directories - see https://github.com/kangax/html-minifier
+- [ ] minify JARS with proguard?
+- [ ] at any given step, see if some protocol could be implemented

+# Thanks

+The following libraries were a source of inspiration or code:

+- assets-minifier
+- boot-cljsjs
+- yuanyan/UglifyJS-java